jindai1783/Rock-Paper-Scissors-Lizard-Spock/README.md

 After styling the css to fit the requirement of MVP1, we start to add logic to the game.

+1. Before the user register their name, she should not see the message "Please select your action".
+To implement this, JQuery can be used.
+We do not want to use the form tag here, because this will redirect to another page, and the JQuery actions will be overrided.

+2. When the action icons appear, we want to add a hovering effect so the user will have an indication of where the mouse is pointing at.
+This can be accompolished by adding in the stylesheet :hover {opacity:0.5;}.

+3. Once the user clicked on an action, she should be see the computer's random choice, and the page should show a message of who wins.

+#### Creating Javascript Objects

+The method I used here is backward deduction.
+I start by creating a object constructor, then inserting the necessary variables and functions, in chronological sequence - that is, never call a function that lies underneath.

+When debugging, turn the Safari console on!
+That's probably more helpful than Jasmine.

 <div id="key-concepts" />
 ### Key Concepts